 - Fire Extinguisher — Check for proper pressure and replace if no good.

 - Roof Mounted Air Conditioner — Check and clean filters.
-Make sure it blows cold air or get it recharged.
+Make sure it blows cnew air or get it recharged.

 - Satellite/Antenna — If applicable, make sure they can be deployed easily, and that they are connected properly and work.